leonardomagalhaes21/feup-FSI/LOGBOOK13.md

 <br> ![image2](docs/images/lb13_2.jpg) <br>
 As we can see, the sniffing program was able to capture the packets:
 <br> ![image3](docs/images/lb13_3.jpg) <br>
+Here we can see the different layers: The Ethernet layer showed the source and destination MAC addresses and the packet type as IPv4.
+The IP layer included the source IP 10.9.0.6 and destination IP 10.9.0.5, along with TTL and the ICMP protocol.
+The ICMP layer showed an Echo Request (ping) with code 0.
+The raw data displayed the payload in hexadecimal format.

 If we ran the program without root previleges, we would get an error:
 <br> ![image4](docs/images/lb13_4.jpg) <br>
 This happens because only root can access raw sockets, which are necessary for packet sniffing.